TD22057/insteon-mqtt/docs/mqtt.md

    - 'mode' is the on/off mode: 'normal', 'fast', instant', or 'ramp'
    - 'fast' is 1 if the mode is fast, 0 otherwise
    - 'instant' is 1 if the mode is instant, 0 otherwise
-   - 'transition' is the ramp rate in seconds (dimmers only).
+   - 'transition' is the ramp rate in seconds.
    - 'reason' is the reason for the change.  'device' if a button was pressed on the device.  'scene' if the device is responding to a scene trigger.
      'refresh' if the update is from a refresh'.  'command' if the device is